Deakin Engagement and Access Program

 Supports students’ access to local libraries and offers a range of workshops for schools.

-The Skyline Foundation pursues two core values, to maximise young people’s opportunities for self-fulfilment and to increase society’s reservoir of creative problem solvers and producers of knowledge.
+Skyline Education Foundation Australia pursues two core values, to maximise young people’s opportunities for self-fulfilment and to increase society’s reservoir of creative problem solvers and producers of knowledge.
 Skyline Foundation will partner with Deakin University in 2017 to work with two local secondary schools to support and develop talented, but disadvantaged, VCE students.

 The Smith Family